daleee/giffy/README.md

 cd ../ # back to root of giffy dir gulp build
 ```

-5. Run the API with `node server.js`
+Start the application with `node server.js`

 To Do
 -----